-- 1. Within ten school days of the occurrence, the student meets with the Dean of Instructional Services to discuss the issue that constitutes the basis of the alleged violation.
+- 1. Within ten school days of the occurrence, the student meets with the Vice-President/Dean of Instructional Services to discuss the issue that constitutes the basis of the alleged violation.
 Every attempt should be made to resolve the grievance at this meeting.
-The Dean of Instructional Services shall render a decision at this time. - 2.
-If the student is not satisfied with the decision, the Dean of Instructional Services will require that the student put the complaint in writing, citing the specific rights violated, the persons involved, and a recommendation regarding the solution of the complaint.
-The written grievance must be delivered to the Dean of Instructional Services no later than ten school days after the meeting in Step 1.
+The Vice-President/Dean of Instructional Services shall render a decision at this time. - 2.
+If the student is not satisfied with the decision, the Vice-President/Dean of Instructional Services will require that the student put the complaint in writing, citing the specific rights violated, the persons involved, and a recommendation regarding the solution of the complaint.
+The written grievance must be delivered to the Vice-President/Dean of Instructional Services no later than ten school days after the meeting in Step 1.
 The Dean will render a decision no later than ten school days after receiving the written complaint. - 3.
-If the student is not satisfied with the decision rendered in Step 2, the student may request in writing that the Dean of Instructional Services, convene the Grievance/Appeals Committee to review the case.
+If the student is not satisfied with the decision rendered in Step 2, the student may request in writing that the Vice-President/Dean of Instructional Services, convene the Grievance/Appeals Committee to review the case.
 This must be done within ten school days of the decision rendered in Step 2.

-- 2 faculty appointed by the Academic Senate (1 serves as chair)

-- 1 classified appointed by CSEA

-- 1 confidential/management representative

-- 1 student representative appointed by ASB
+- 2 faculty appointed by the Academic Senate (1 serves as chair) - 1 classified appointed by CSEA - 1 confidential/management representative appointed by the management group - 1 student representative appointed by ASB

-chief instructional officer or designee, ex-officio member
+Vice-President/Dean of Instructional Services or designee, ex-officio member